-How to Enable Error Log in WordPress -: Error log is very useful to troubleshoot the problem on your WordPress website.
+Do you want to enable error log in WordPress but do not know how to do it ? keep reading this post.
+Error log is very useful to troubleshoot the problem on your WordPress website.
 When we do some changes to our WordPress website and if some error happens which stop our website for loading or give WordPress White Screen of Death.
-Most of the time it hard to imagine what went wrong. any error happens on WordPress stored in the form of a log. it is a type of record to figure out what went wrong and fix it. setting up error log in WordPress is very easy.
+Most of the time it hard to imagine what went wrong. any error happens on WordPress stored in the form of a log. it is a type of record to figure out what went wrong and How tp fix it? setting up error log in WordPress is very easy.
 In this post, I will explain how to enable error log in WordPress using wp-config file.

 How to Enable Error logs in WordPress using wp-config.php file-: